The Minnesota Language Connection.

 INTERPRETER TRAINING CLASSES

-This 40-hour training course will be available in 2012.
-Two M.L.C. trainers will be empowering our community interpreters with the necessary knowledge in order to provide superb interpreting services.
+Two MLC trainers will be empowering our community interpreters with the necessary knowledge in order to provide superb interpreting services.

 In five units, the program covers the following areas: